 Upland Software (UPLD) Receives a Buy from Needham

-According to TipRanks.com, Berg is a top 100 analyst with an average return of 19.1% and a 70.3% success rate.
-Berg covers the Technology sector, focusing on stocks such as Cornerstone Ondemand, Ceridian HCM Holding, and Bill.com Holdings.
+According to TipRanks.com, Berg is a top 100 analyst with an average return of 17.9% and a 69.7% success rate.
+Berg covers the Technology sector, focusing on stocks such as Ceridian HCM Holding, Bill.com Holdings, and PROS Holdings.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Upland Software with a $50.00 average price target.
+Upland Software has an analyst consensus of Moderate Buy, with a price target consensus of $53.00.

 See today’s analyst top recommended stocks >>